 Live from Missouri: ASPCA Supports Landmark Puppy Mill Initiative

 With only a few weeks left to go before the April 27 deadline, the pressure is on.
-Several ASPCA team members have volunteered their time to help count and process the flood of petition signatures, and the following is a field report from campaign headquarters in St. Louis, MO.
+Several ASPCA staffers have volunteered their time to help count and process the flood of petition signatures, and are currently on the ground in Missouri.

 Action Tip: Live in Missouri?
 Sign the petition today and help make history!

 *Paid for by Missourians for the Protection of Dogs / YES! on Prop B, Judy Peil, Treasurer